Chinley railway station: Facilities

 There is a waiting shelter on the platform, along with timetable information posters, CIS displays, ticket vending machine, bench seating and a customer help point.
-Announcements are currently not functioning.
-Train running details can also be obtained using the telephone at the station entrance.
+The station has regular platform announcements, although train running details can also be obtained using the telephone at the station entrance.

 No level access is available, as the only route from the entrance to the platform is via the stepped footbridge.
-Local rail users have been campaigning for the station to be made accessible for wheelchair users and parents with pushchairs since 2008, but the necessary funding under the 'Access for All' scheme has not yet been allocated.
+Local rail users have been campaigning for the station to be made accessible for wheelchair users and parents with pushchairs since 2008, but the necessary funding under the Access for All scheme has not yet been allocated.

 Services

+The typical service is one train per hour in each direction between Sheffield and Manchester Piccadilly; these stopping services are operated by Northern Trains.
+One train also starts here in the early morning (heading to Manchester), with a balancing evening working in the opposite direction that finishes here.

-The typical service is one train every hour to Sheffield and to Manchester Piccadilly.
-Additionally, a limited number of express trains between Sheffield and Manchester Piccadilly, operated by East Midlands Railway, stop at Chinley in the morning and early evening, giving the station through links to and from Liverpool Lime Street and Nottingham.
+Additionally, East Midlands Railway operate a limited number of express trains that stop at Chinley in the morning and early evening, giving the station through links to and from Liverpool Lime Street and Nottingham.